juergen-pfeffermann/website/template/index.md

 footer-dark: false
 ---

 Some text written in Markdown for the Awards page.
+Does this still update?